eduNEXT/eox-core/README.rst

 These settings can be changed in ``eox_core/settings/common.py`` or, in the instance settings.

+🚨 If the release you are looking for is not listed, please note:

+- If the Open edX release is compatible with the current eox-core version (see `Compatibility Notes <https://github.com/eduNEXT/eox-core?tab=readme-ov-file#compatibility-notes>`_), the default configuration is sufficient.
-If you are installing a previous version, please refer to the tag to verify the configuration that should be applied.
+- If incompatible, you can refer to the README from the relevant version tag for configuration details (e.g., `v6.2.1 README <https://github.com/eduNEXT/eox-core/blob/v6.2.1/README.rst>`_).

 Integrations with third-party services
 --------------------------------------